-From Glendale Surgery, Belford Surgery and Well Close Square Medical group have agreed to see patients of those practices and also Union Brae Surgery and Cheviot Medical Group patients between 6.30pm and 8pm on the following evenings:
+Glendale Surgery, Belford Surgery and Well Close Square Medical group have agreed to see patients of those practices and also patients of Union Brae Surgery and Cheviot Medical Group between 6.30pm and 8pm on the following evenings:

 Monday Well Close Medical Group

 Thursday Glendale Surgery

 Saturday 8.30am - 1pm Well Close Medical Group

 These clinics are for people who need to see a GP and cannot wait until their own practice re-opens or who are unable to go to their own surgery during normal opening hours because they work away or need transport to bring them and this can only be arranged after normal hours.
 We will ask you for a brief description of why you need to be seen as some things cannot be done during these clinics.

 We realise it can be very difficult for young people with problems to speak to the doctor or a nurse, especially in a small village.
 We are here to help you with any problems you might have including contraception, teenage pregnancy, relationship problems, bullying or abuse.
 We are looking at ways in which we can improve the service with our Patient Group and would welcome any young people to help us with this.

 If you are under 16 and presumed to be competent to give consent for your own medical care, you will be offered an appointment, unaccompanied, if you so wish.
 We will always encourage you to attend with a responsible adult but this will only be a requirement if, after discussion with you, your safety is thought to be at risk.

 Treatment will be kept completely confidential by everyone in the practice unless the doctor has reasonable grounds to suspect that you are suffering, or likely to suffer, significant harm.